-The WGAC has rephrased “Domestic Violence Awareness Month” to “Relationship Violence Awareness Month”, as we believe the term more so reflects experiences of young adults who experience violence outside of a domestic and/or marital framework.
+The WGAC has rephrased “Domestic Violence Awareness Month” to “Relationship Violence Awareness Month”, as we believe the term better reflects experiences of young adults who experience violence outside of a domestic and/or marital framework.
 During the month, we work with campus partners to bring awareness to dating/relationship violence and educate on the different ways we can help end it.
 Our primary focus is on cultivating healthy relationships.
-We do this by providing students with tips and tools on how to manage, and find recourse if they or somebody they know is in an unhealthy relationship.
+We do this by providing students with tips and tools on how to manage, and find recourse if they or somebody they know is in an unhealthy or abusive relationship.